alphagov-mirror/stub-trustframework-rp/README.md

 # stub-trustframework-rp

-Stub Trust framework RP acts as a service that can consume identities from a Broker.
+Stub Trust Framework RP acts as a service that can consume identities from a Broker on a particular scheme.

-You can find the Stub OpenID Broker [here](https://github.com/alphagov/stub-oidc-broker) You can find the Stub OpenID Connect Provider [here](https://github.com/alphagov/stub-oidc-op)

-### To use stub-oidc-broker
+### To use stub-trustframework-rp
+* There can be 2 separate instances of this RP run at the same time, to replicate 2 different services.
+RP-1 can be located at http://localhost:4410/ whilst RP-1 is located at http://localhost:5510/
-* Ensure you have [Stub OIDC OP](https://github.com/alphagov/stub-oidc-op) and [Stub OIDC Broker](https://github.com/alphagov/stub-oidc-broker) up and running
+* Clone the [Stub OIDC Broker](https://github.com/alphagov/stub-oidc-broker) and follow the instructions on the README.
-* Run startup.sh
-* Go to http://localhost:4410/ in your browser and click Send request
+* Alternatively there are 2 start-up scripts for each RP if you wish to run the RP's individually and not with the rest of the Trust Framework prototype.

 ### Stub Trust framework RP runs on the PAAS
-* To deploy Stub Trust framework RP simply login to the PAAS and select the build-learn space.
+* To deploy Stub Trust framework RP login to the PAAS and select the build-learn space.
 * Run './gradlew pushToPaas' and this will deploy the app.
+* RP-1 can be located on the PAAS at https://stub-trustframework-rp-1.cloudapps.digital/ whilst RP-2 can be located on the PAAS at https://stub-trustframework-rp-2.cloudapps.digital/.